 - If you’re involved in developing a Neighbourhood Plan download The Community and Parish Guide to Biodiversity for Oxfordshire and the Planning for the environment at the neighbourhood level.

 Some communities will find it useful to do a Community Led Plan before moving on to a Neighbourhood plan.
 Both Community Led Plans and Neighbourhood Plans require communities to consult widely and create a vision for their parish.
 Their natural environment is the vital background to their vision, the places where they relax, take exercise, meet friends and neighbours.
-Councils can improve their natural environment by managing hedgerows and roadside verges for wildlife, joining up or extending footpaths and bridleways, making a wildife area, planting a community orchard, planting woodland for community woodfuel.
+Councils can improve their natural environment by managing hedgerows and road verges for wildlife, joining up or extending footpaths and bridleways, making a wildife area, planting a community orchard, planting woodland for community woodfuel.
 CEH’s Biodiversity Toolkit includes more than 20 wildlife management options suitable for housing developments.
 It also provides a guide on how best to improve green spaces for wildlife while involving residents in key decision making.
-If planning to influence development they can also consider installing sustainable drainage systems, starting renewable energy schemes, requiring street trees in their new development for climate cooling and reduction of pollution, and other ideas.
+If planning to influence development they can also consider planting for pollinators, installing sustainable drainage systems, starting renewable energy schemes, requiring street trees in their new development for climate cooling and reduction of pollution, and other ideas.